Benefits of Support for Mesothelioma

 Community Support

-While receiving emotional support from individuals who understand what you’re going through is essential, mesothelioma support from the wider community can also help by raising awareness, funding treatment efforts, and helping you and other mesothelioma victims feel seen.
+While receiving emotional support from individuals who understand what you’re going through is essential, mesothelioma support from the wider community can also help.
+These larger efforts raise awareness, fund treatment efforts, and help mesothelioma victims feel seen.

 Community support for mesothelioma includes:

-In particular, a few days exist in the United States with special relevance to mesothelioma victims and their loved ones.
+There are a few specific events with special relevance to mesothelioma victims and their loved ones.

 National Mesothelioma Awareness Day

-Since 2004, September 26th has been the annual commemoration of a disease that kills nearly 3,000 people each year in the U.S. The Meso Foundation steps up its efforts of awareness and fundraising on this fall day, flooding social media and promoting third-party fundraising events all across the country.
+Since 2004, September 26th has been the annual commemoration of a disease that kills nearly 3,000 people each year in the U.S. The Meso Foundation steps up its awareness and fundraising efforts on this fall day, flooding social media and promoting third-party fundraising events nationwide.

 Mesothelioma affects thousands every day, but supporters of its victims designate one day a year to honor these brave people and raise awareness for a disease few people know about.